mohitmishra786/chessman/_posts/2024-10-05-Mastering-Memory-Management:-From-Manual-Cleanup-to-Smart-Pointers-in-C-and-C++.md

 ### Understanding Memory Cleanup

-Before we dive into garbage collection, it's essential to understand what happens to memory when a program terminates.
+Before we get into garbage collection, it's essential to understand what happens to memory when a program terminates.
 Many programmers, especially those coming from languages with automatic garbage collection, often wonder about memory cleanup at program exit.

 #### Memory Cleanup at Program Termination